Seeking medical care immediately after an accident is crucial for your health and any personal injury claims you may need to file.

 Artificial Intelligence

-Advances in artificial intelligence and supercomputing will soon allow fast, efficient, and inexpensive forms of diagnostic imaging and images through knowledge-based AI readers that can assist doctors in making more accurate diagnoses and available treatment options.
+Advances in artificial intelligence and supercomputing are now allowing images through knowledge-based AI readers to assist doctors in making highly accurate diagnoses and identifying available treatment options.

 Telemedicine For Non-Emergency Consultations

-Telemedicine is a new internet process that provides non-emergency remote clinical services in real-time, including two-way communication between patients and healthcare providers.
+Telemedicine is a new online process that provides real-time, non-emergency remote clinical services, including two-way communication between patients and healthcare providers.

-Telemedicine can soon offer non-emergency consultations and evaluations through technology that delivers greater levels of real-time guidance and access to patient medical records and test results, allowing medical specialists to diagnose, monitor, and consult with other specialists based in remote locations.
+Telemedicine now offers non-emergency consultations and evaluations through technology that delivers real-time guidance and access to patient medical records and test results.
+This allows medical specialists to diagnose, monitor, and consult with other specialists based in remote locations.